GauriGNaik/devops-project/README.md

 # devops-project
+The milestone one project contains the following:
+* Apache Mavens project 'Commons-Csv' containing post-commit file
+* Readme
+* Screencast
+* Jenkins config file

 ### Build section
 ## Setup

-* Forked Apache Java Mavens project titled 'commons-csv'.
-The following is the link to the forked repository:
+* Used Apache Java Mavens project titled 'commons-csv'.

 * Used Jenkins as the build server.
-To install Jenkins, we have used the following command:
+To install Jenkins on Mac, we have used the following command:
 ```
 brew install jenkins
 ```
-* The following plugins were intalled in Jenkins:
+* The following plugins were installed in Jenkins:
 GIT plugin
 Email Extension plugin
 Mail Watcher plugin